nyanp/kaggle-PLASTiCC/Solution Overview.md

 We can get luminosity distance from redshift `z` (estimated above) by calling `astropy.luminosity_distance(z)`,

 ### Timescales of the detected signal
-Timescales of variable event is also well known measurements.
+Timescales of a variable event are also well-known measurements.

 ![](resource/LSST8.6.png)

 *Figure 8.6 in LSST Science Book.
 Decay time and magnitude (can be converted from luminosity) seems good feature to classify cataclysmic variable stars.*

-So I added bunch of features related to timescales to capture time-series information in LightGBM.
+So I added a bunch of features related to timescales to capture time-series information in LightGBM.

 - (max(mjd) - min(mjd)) where detected == 1
 - (max(mjd) - min(mjd)) where flux/flux_err > 3